roboogle/gtkmvc3/gtkmvco/docs/manual/op.rst

 Here a quick example is shown here, later all details are presented. ::

- from gtkmvc import Model, Observer
+ from gtkmvc3 import Model, Observer
  # ----------------------------
  class MyModel (Model):
     name = "Roberto"